 Toggle: English / Spanish

-If a disease is autosomal dominant, it means you only need to get the abnormal gene from one parent in order for you to inherit the disease.
-One of the parents may often have the disease.
+In an autosomal dominant disease, if you inherit the abnormal gene from only one parent, you can get the disease.
+Often, one of the parents may also have the disease.

 Inheritance - autosomal dominant; Genetics - autosomal dominant